junbaor/chatgpt-telegram-bot/README.md

 ![badge:version](https://img.shields.io/badge/version-1.0.5-brightgreen)
 ![license](https://img.shields.io/badge/license-MIT-green)

 A ChatGPT bot for Telegram based on Node.js.
 Works with Cloudflare protection.

+This package no longer requires any browser hacks – **it is now using the official OpenAI completions API** with a leaked model that ChatGPT uses under the hood. 🔥

 ## Features